FlailingFog/flailingfog.github.io/material.md

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/mat13.png)

 ## Normal blending methods
 A different normal blending method is available in the Raw Shading group.
 Enter it and find the node to use the Unity tech demo blending method.
-These blending methods [were taken from this page](https://blog.selfshadow.com/publications/blending-in-detail/)
+These blending methods [were taken from this page](https://blog.selfshadow.com/publications/blending-in-detail/) and [also this page](https://github.com/FlailingFog/KK-Blender-Porter-Pack/issues/166)

 ![image](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/mat16.png)